ibm-cloud-docs/secure-enterprise/config-project.md

     * Any extra controls that the architecture owner added that are not included in the list of supported rules are not checked when you validate your configuration.
     * If the owner of the deployable architecture didn't add compliance controls to their product, the full set of {{site.data.keyword.compliance_short}} rules is used.

-    To view the list of added controls, go the [{{site.data.keyword.cloud}} catalog](/catalog){: external} and select the deployable architecture that you're configuring.
+    To view the list of added controls, go to the [{{site.data.keyword.cloud}} catalog](/catalog){: external} and select the deployable architecture that you're configuring.
 The Security & compliance tab lists all of the controls that were added to the deployable architecture.
     {: tip}

     If you select **Select from {{site.data.keyword.compliance_short}}**, you must have an instance of the service and an attachment through {{site.data.keyword.compliance_short}} in the target account that you want to deploy to.
-For help creating an attachment, see [Evaluating resource configuration with {{site.data.keyword.compliance_long}}](/docs/secure-enterprise?topic=secure-enterprise-security-compliance-scanning).
+For help with creating an attachment, see [Evaluating resource configuration with {{site.data.keyword.compliance_long}}](/docs/secure-enterprise?topic=secure-enterprise-security-compliance-scanning).

 1. From the **Required** panel, enter values for the required inputs for the deployable architecture configuration.
 1. Optional: You can add values by going to the **Optional** panel.
 1. Click **Save**.
 1. Click **Validate**.
 The modal that is displayed provides more details about your in-progress validation.

-   If the validation fails, you can [troubleshoot the failure](/docs/secure-enterprise?topic=secure-enterprise-ts-na-failures).
+   If the validation fails, you can [troubleshoot the failure](/docs/secure-enterprise?topic=secure-enterprise-troubleshooting-for-projects#ts-na-failures).
 Or, an administrator on the {{site.data.keyword.cloud_notm}} Projects service can review the results through the {{site.data.keyword.bpshort}} service and [override the failure and approve](/docs/secure-enterprise?topic=secure-enterprise-approve-failed-validation) the configuration to deploy anyway.
 However, ensure that the pipeline failed due to the Code Risk Analyzer scan and not because of a validation or plan failure.
 It is not recommended to override a failure that is flagged due to a validation or plan failure as the configuration might not deploy successfully.
 For more information about security and compliance in projects, see [Achieving continuous compliance as an enterprise](/docs/secure-enterprise?topic=secure-enterprise-continuous-compliance).

 If you're configuring a deployable architecture stack, make sure to validate each architecture in the stack according to their dependencies.
 {: important}